ThibautGery/docker-logging-example/article.md

   @type stdout
 </match>
 ```
-Fluentd will accept connections on the 24224 port and will print logs on stdout
+Fluentd accepts connections on the 24224 port and prints logs on stdout
 thanks to two default plugins [in_forward](http://docs.fluentd.org/articles/in_forward)
 and [out_stdout](http://docs.fluentd.org/articles/out_stdout)

-You can run Fluentd with `Docker-compose -f Docker-compose-fluentd.yml up`
+We can run Fluentd with `Docker-compose -f Docker-compose-fluentd.yml up`

 ```
 $ cat ./Docker-compose-fluentd.yml